greatericontop/GreatUHC/Configuring.md

 - `/uhc all-drop-stone` - toggles whether all stone variants (andesite, etc.) drop cobblestone
 - `/uhc fast-reflexes` - toggles between 1.8-style spam click PvP and modern version attack cooldowns
-- `/uhc fate-kit` - toggles whether players can use the fate kit
+- `/uhc fate-kit` - toggles whether players can use the fate kit (this also sets the max number of dice crafts to unlimited)
 - `/uhc enhanced-kits` - toggles whether the kits are enhanced (see the kits guide for more details)

 Other commands: